NBA Finals: 1990s: Bulls dynasty

 Following Jordan's departure, the Houston Rockets, led by Hakeem Olajuwon, won the 1994 and 1995 NBA titles.
 During this time, Olajuwon became the only player in history to win the NBA MVP, NBA Defensive Player of the Year and Finals MVP awards in the same season.

 After his short stint with baseball, Jordan returned to basketball late in the 1994–95 season.
 Although he did not lead the Bulls to the Finals for that season, he returned to pre-retirement form the next season while the team acquired perennial rebounding champion Dennis Rodman.
 The 1995–96 Bulls finished the regular season 72–10, attaining, at the time, the best regular season record in NBA history.
 They dominated in the playoffs, going 11–1 in the first three rounds, before facing the Seattle SuperSonics in the NBA Finals.
 After the Bulls took a 3–0 series lead, Seattle won the next two games after point guard Gary Payton asked his coach George Karl to be switched onto Jordan.
 Jordan altered his game to deal with Payton, and the Bulls won Game 6 to win their fourth title.

 In 1997 and 1998, the Bulls met the Utah Jazz in the Finals twice.
 Led by Dream Team Olympians John Stockton and Karl Malone, the Jazz were defeated in both Finals by the Bulls in six games.
 In both series, Chicago won by hitting winning shots in the sixth game, the first by Steve Kerr in 1997 in Chicago, and the second by Jordan in Utah in 1998.
 This saw Chicago winning their sixth NBA championship, and winning their second three-peat.
-Jackson retired following this season, which set off a chain reaction that resulted in most of the team, including Jordan and Pippen, leaving the Bulls.
+Jordan retired following this season, which set off a chain reaction that resulted in most of the team, including Jordan and Pippen, leaving the Bulls.
 With no foundation of youth to build upon, the Bulls became a lottery-bound team for the next six seasons.

 2000s: Spurs and Lakers dominance

-Kobe Bryant was a key member of the Los Angeles Lakers that won five NBA championships from 2000 to 2010.
+Kobe Bryant won five championships with the Los Angeles Lakers from 2000 to 2010.